orangecms/ruby-gem-stats/README.md

 ## Reproduce

-Run the script `dldump.sh` to obtain and extract the database dump. [djust for a more recent copy](https://rubygems.org/pages/data).
+Run the script `dldump.sh` to obtain and extract the database dump.
+[Adjust accordingly](https://rubygems.org/pages/data) for a more recent copy.

 To run the scripts, you will need Python, Jupyter, pandas, and matplotlib.